 “Learn the difference between connection and attachment.
-Connection gives you power, Attachment sucks the life out of you.”
+Connection gives you power, Attachment sucks the life out of you.”— Unknown

-We all crave deep and meaningful connections.
-We long to be in union, in mind, body, and spirit, with that one special person.
+We all crave a deep and meaningful connection, where we feel one, in mind, body, and spirit, with that special someone.
 So why do we find it so difficult to find?

 If any of these scenarios sound familiar to you, you witnessed the attachment theory play out in real-time.
 Attachment theory is a theory in developmental psychology that describes how humans form emotional attachments based on their early experiences as children.
 It originates from the renowned work of John Bowly, a British psychoanalyst from the 1930s, who studied infants and their relationship to their parents.